- Fuel Capacity

 - Engine Hours

-A rare opportunity to own a custom Marine Trader 34, Europa model!
-Built by San Francisco Boatworks, only four were made, and they have kept their value.
-Island Cove with her extra heavy hull of hand laid fiberglass, is rigged for extensive costal cruising or offshore passages, and has a range of over 1,000 miles.
-Only the best material was used during construction, such as old growth Burmese teak, both interior and exterior surfaces.
-The original owner, for whom she was built to his specifications, had a commercial fishing license, used the boat lightly for fishing, and wanted to be safe and comfortable at sea during all kinds of weather.
+Island Cove is rigged for extensive costal cruising or offshore passages, and has a range of over 1,000 miles.
+The original owner, for whom she was built to his specifications, had a commercial fishing license and wanted to be safe and comfortable at sea during all kinds of weather.
 She is now offered by her second owner with many spare parts and a 120 hp diesel engine rebuilt at 5,500 hours.
-Some cosmetic TLC of the brightwork is indicated, but there is no doubt that this is a quality boat!
+Some work is indicated, and the owner is willing to deal!

 The vessel is a heavy displacement flybridge trawler with a solid fiberglass hull.
 She has a spacious aft deck and ample space on her side decks to move freely from bow to stern.
 There are two entrances to the cabin, one on the starboard side at the helm station.
 The other entrance, facing port, opens into the main salon.
 The sturdy radar arch with many antennas is noticeable.